Let the Fire Burn: Reception

-Following its world premiere at the 2013 Tribeca Film Festival, the film received uniformly positive reviews and had been a critical success throughout its theatrical run.
-At review aggregator Rotten Tomatoes, the film received overwhelmingly positive reviews with a 97% "certified fresh rating" and a consensus stating that the film is "Smartly edited and heartbreakingly compelling".
+Following its world premiere at the 2013 Tribeca Film Festival, the film received positive reviews and had been a critical success throughout its theatrical run.
+Review aggregator Rotten Tomatoes, reports positive reviews with a 97% rating, and a consensus stating that the film is "Smartly edited and heartbreakingly compelling".

 "So I'll get right to it – the only truly great film I've seen at this year's Tribeca Film Festival is Jason Osder's searing Let the Fire Burn...
 It goes without saying that this masterpiece about an astounding and forgotten moment in recent American history should be seen far and wide; every American is an ambitious goal, so as many as possible will do.
 But let's just start with you, anonymous reader, and we'll go from there."